 - Low blood pressure with faintness or dizziness

-Additionally, consuming caffeine with other drugs or alcohol can lead to other complications.
+Additionally, consuming caffeine with other drugs or alcohol can lead to complications.
 Talk with a doctor about mixing any drug with caffeine.
-For example, it can be dangerous to consume caffeine while also taking a stimulant drug, as that increases risk for cardiovascular issues.
+For example, it can be dangerous to consume caffeine while also taking a stimulant drug, as it increases your risk for cardiovascular issues.

 - Headache